Overview

 Returns

-Returns the payment object if the payment succeeded.
+Returns the payment object if the creation succeeded.
 This call will return an error if something goes wrong.

 GET /payments/:id